qeeqbox/remote-file-inclusion/README.md

 ## Example #1
 1. A threat actor uploads a PHP web shell to a temporary file service
-2. A threat actor sends a file URL to a vulnerable target
+2. A threat actor sends a malicious request that includes the remote file name to a vulnerable target
 3. The vulnerable target executes malicious files as PHP

 ## Code